 Think Tank: BTCC members value the intentionality that can come from slowing down, processing, and synthesizing.
 BTCC’s monthly think tanks are designed to create space to chew on content, try out new ideas and activities, and make connections.
-BTCC Think Tanks are open to the community and meet the 2nd Friday of each month, typically from 3:30-5:30 p.m.
-Think Tanks will not be marketed or promoted beyond personal invitation and regular BTCC communication (i.e., newsletter).
+Think Tanks will not be marketed or promoted beyond personal invitation and regular BTCC communication (i.e., newsletter); they are open to the community and scheduled on a monthly basis.

 Trauma-Informed Care (TIC) Learning Community: The Trauma-Informed Care Learning Community will work to bring trauma informed and responsive principles to Monroe County agencies.
 This team works at the organizational level, creating peer to peer learning communities to share, learn, and practice with one another.
 The Learning Community schedules meetings on as needed basis, approx. once a month.
 Note: More detail about membership composition and meeting structure will be added when available.

 Communications: The Communications Team aims to build a common language of safe, stable, nurturing, relationships and environments (SSNREs) and create (and reevaluate) guidelines regarding public-facing strategies.
 Team members contribute blog and social media posts, engage in media planning, and strategize on bringing visibility to the BTCC’s work.
 This team meets approx. every other week.

 Training: At present, the BTCC network regularly facilitates four trainings outside of those included in the Implicit Bias Community of Practice training team: Primary Prevention, Trauma 101, Dominant Narrative, and Creating a Compelling Testimony.
 Additional trainings will be added to this Focus Team as need demands and competencies increase.
 All trainings utilize a popular education approach to education where participants engage each other and the educator as co-learners to critically reflect on the issues in their community and then take action to change them (practicingfreedom.org).
 For all trainings, trainers must participate in both the initial training as well as a training of trainers.